gadāi gaurāṅga jaya jāhnavā-jīvana

 kintu vyavahita hale haya aparādha

-“However, ‘separation’ is an offense.
-This offense halts the attainment of prema.
+“However, vyavahita (an interruption in the Name) is an offence.
+This offence halts the attainment of prema.

 nāma-nāmī bheda-buddhi vyavadhāna haya

 “To consider the Name and the Named to be different is an interruption.
 While an interruption remains there can be no prema.